Jump to a section

 The Music department has one multi-purpose classroom with access to a variety of instruments and a suite of Mac’s with the latest sequencing and composing software.
 We also have a practice room where learners can receive instrumental and vocal lessons from visiting staff.
 The department aims to engage and inspire pupils to develop a love of music and their talent as musicians and so increase their self-confidence, creativity and sense of achievement.

-Learners in KS3 are assessed on the number grade 1-9 system.
+Learners in KS3 are assessed each half term on a variety of topics.
 There is a strong focus on practical skills throughout KS3, building in the key skills needed for the listening and appraising examination in KS4.
 The curriculum is broad and covers many different genres of music and a variety of skills in order to fully prepare learners for KS4 if they choose to take Music.

-In KS4, learners will study GCSE Music.
+In KS4, learners will study BTEC Music.
 This course has a 1 hour written exam, with the remainder of the course assessing their practical skills.

 Learners in KS3 will be assessed half termly to assess their progress against a particular skill.
 Learners in KS4 will be assessed on both their practical and written work each half term.